Powered By Expert Team Quality Product Global Service

 2. Fine Motor Skills: Fine motor skills are more minor, more precise movements involving the hands and fingers, such as picking up small objects, coloring, or holding a pencil.

-Both motor perceptual skills work together in everyday tasks.
-For example, when a child is running and catching a ball, they are using both visual motor perceptual skills and motor skills to complete the task.
-This is why preschoolers need to practice both types of skills to support their overall development.
+Both motor and perceptual skills work together in everyday tasks.
+For example, when a child is running and catching a ball, they use visual motor perceptual and motor skills to complete the task.
+This is why preschoolers must practice both skills to support their development.

 Types of Perceptual and Motor Skills